apehex/tokun/articles/unicode.md

 Meanwhile o200k has "house" (4276), " House" (7826), "house" (9983), " houses" (20327), "House" (27796), "-house" (46400) etc.

-Most modern languages developped rules to derive new meanings from **combinations** of symbols.
+Most modern languages developped rules to derive new meanings from **combinations of symbols**.

 In particular, phonetic and positional systems allow to compose words and numbers.
 And the composition of a word gives many indications on its meaning.

-The Unicode standard indexed 149813 symbols from 161 scripts.
+The Unicode standard indexes 149813 symbols, which can be used to compose all the words from modern languages.
-It is an obvious basis to build embeddings.
+It will be the language basis for the LLM embeddings.

 ## Binary Predictions